asmodeus812/elearning/java-se-study/java-interface/2-collectors-and-collections.md

 - allMatch, noneMatch - on empty stream will return true, and allMatch on empty stream will return false
-- distinct and sorted - distinct uses equals to compare elements, sorted uses either a custom comparator, or if none is provided tries to use the natural comparator i.e cast the element to Comparable, so that might produce a ClassCastException based on the type of elements that are inside the stream at the time or calling sorted
+- distinct and sorted - distinct uses equals to compare elements, sorted uses either a custom comparator, or if none is provided tries to use the natural comparator i.e cast the element to Comparable, so that might produce a `ClassCastException` based on the type of elements that are inside the stream at the time or calling sorted
 - streams can not be re-used once a terminal operation is called on a stream, the stream is closed any any other intermediate or terminal operation on it ill end up with an exception - `IllegalStateException`
-- streams form I/O are AutoCloseable, meaning that all we need to do is put them into a try-with-resources block, they will also close upon terminating operation execution as well.
+- streams form I/O are `AutoCloseable`, meaning that all we need to do is put them into a try-with-resources block, they will also close upon terminating operation execution as well.
 - parallel streams are mostly useful when we deal with huge data sets or data sets that are associative in nature where we can easily split the work and combine it later without worrying about the order of elements in the stream.